Thursday, August 04, 2016

 This, for me, was certainly unfamiliar territory.

-Before entering, make sure you really want to see the museum because the entrance fee is $40 for an adult younger than 60.
+Before entering, make sure you really want to see the museum because the entrance fee was $40 for an adult younger than 60.
+Because of inflation and/or greed, the current admission charge is $56.99 before taxes.

 Included with admission are a self-guided walk-through of the museum, two short films, some of their presentations, a visit to the insectorium, and access to the petting zoo and botanical garden.
 You will also get the privilege of taking their survey afterwards.

-(If these things seem flashy and unnecessary for a place dedicated to Biblical teaching, they are.)
+(If these things seem completely unnecessary for a place dedicated to Biblical teaching, they are.)

 Not included with admission but for nominal fees, you can enjoy short films at the planetarium, the other presentations, camel rides at the petting zoo, mining for gemstones, zip-lining, a free-fall ride, grub at Noah's Café, goodies at the extensive multi-level gift shop, and/or a souvenir picture taken as you enter (which was not offered to me).